aplteam/Tatin/docs/SyntaxReference.md

 Deletes a package.

-Whether deleting a package from a Tatin Registry depends on the delete policy it operates, which is in turn determined by the INI setting `[CONFIG]DeletePackages`.
+Whether deleting a package from a Tatin Registry is possible at all depends on the delete policy it operates, which is in turn determined by the INI setting `[CONFIG]DeletePackages`.
 See [`GetDeletePolicy`](#GetDeletePolicy).

 ### GetDeletePolicy